 - Click on Rename and input whatever name you want, and press Enter.

-- The Explorer will automatically rename your files and attach a number along with them, signifying the order in which you have selected them.
+- The Explorer will automatically rename your files and attach a number along with them, signifying the order you have selected them.

 4] Show Control Panel and Recycle Bin in the Sidebar

 Having the recycling bin at hand helps you better manage the junk files by simply clicking and dragging rather than pressing the delete button every time.
 However, this trick isn’t limited to these two options only.
 Along with this, it will also enlist everything you have on the desktop.

 - Go to the Navigation bar and Right Click on a space.

 - A list will appear.